The Effects of Streaming Platforms on Global Music Consumption

 Data-Driven Music Production

 Streaming platforms provide detailed analytics about listener behavior, such as which songs are played most frequently, skipped, or added to playlists.
-This data has become invaluable for artists and producers, guiding decisions about everything from songwriting to marketing .
+This data has become invaluable for artists and producers, guiding decisions about everything from songwriting to marketing strategies.
 The ability to understand and respond to listener preferences in real-time has led to a more dynamic and responsive music industry.

 Impact on Music Discovery